metonym/svelte-bootstrap-icons/CONTRIBUTING.md

 ## Install

-Install the project dependencies by running `yarn install`.
+Install the project dependencies by running `bun install`.

 ### Development workflow

 [svelvg](https://github.com/metonym/svelvg) converts SVG files from [bootstrap-icons](https://www.npmjs.com/package/bootstrap-icons) into Svelte components.

-Run `yarn prepack` to generate Svelte components from SVG source files.
+Run `bun build:lib` to generate Svelte components from SVG source files.

 The generated Svelte components are located in the `lib` folder, which is ignored by Git but published to NPM.